MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ## DESCRIPTION

-The `Get-SPOApplication` cmdlet retrieves and returns all third-party SharePoint Embedded applications registered in a tenant that match the given criteria.
+The `Get-SPOApplication` cmdlet retrieves and returns SharePoint Embedded applications of all publishers registered in a tenant that match the given criteria.
 You must be a SharePoint Online Administrator or Global Administrator to run the cmdlet.
 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at [Intro to SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps).

 ## EXAMPLES